iv-menshenin/dragonfly/doc/api.md

             tags: [ generate(now) ]  # HERE
 ```

-and generator will make something like this:
+Then generator will make something like this:

 ```go
     ...